 Some Aren’t Satisfied

 It’s not reasonable to think that the CDC would have announced this week that cruising could simply resume, or even offer concrete dates.
-It’s similarly reasonable however for those whose livelihoods and communities depend on the industry to remain frustrated with the CDC’s year-long shackling of the cruise industry, while hotels, theme parks, airlines, restaurants, and others continue their operations.
+It’s similarly reasonable, however, for those whose livelihoods and communities depend on the industry to remain frustrated with the CDC’s year-long shackling of the cruise industry, while hotels, theme parks, airlines, restaurants, and others have partly or fully re-opened.

 Adding insult to injury for many is the fact that this same week, the CDC said that fully vaccinated people can travel with low risk of exposure, and without the need to get tested or isolate.

 People fully vaccinated against #COVID19 can travel within the United States and do not need COVID-19 testing or post-travel self-quarantine as long as they continue to take precautions while traveling: #WearAMask, avoid crowds, and wash hands frequently. https://t.co/9uzBuFZyWE pic.twitter.com/C7V8Ip0jJv— CDC (@CDCgov) April 2, 2021